Lewiston, Auburn getting creative with holiday celebrations due to COVID-19

 The broadcast will also feature a “reindeer cam,” with a live feed of reindeer and some family craft ideas.

-In Auburn, a virtual tree lighting will take place on Friday, Dec.
-4 at 5 p.m. via Facebook Live.
+In Auburn, a virtual tree lighting is to take place at 5 p.m.
+Friday, Dec.
+4, via Facebook Live.

 The city will put together a parade map and route of those registering to decorate their homes, and for families interesting in seeing some holiday lights.
 Best said the first 25 households to register to have their home on the map will receive a “decorating starter kit.”

-Starting Dec.
-4, Auburn will also begin taking letters to Santa, with a mailbox located in Pettengill Park by the Hasty Community Center.
+Beginning Dec.
+4, Auburn will also begin taking letters to Santa, with a mailbox located in Pettengill Park, by the Hasty Community Center.

 Best said kids are encouraged to write Santa a letter and include a return address so he can write them back.